CreamElDudJafar/Pokemon_Celebrations/README.md

 - Learnsets updated to match Pokemon Yellow updated one (eg. nidoran learns double kick at lower level)
 - Several POKÉMON had learnsets buffs (eg: Charizard Fly) - Pikachu and Raichu can learn SURF through HM, just like in Yellow version
  - PROF. OAK gives you 5 POKÉBALLS when you receive the POKÉDEX. - TM names in BAG and MART (TM24 it says TM24 THNDRBLT)
- - 50 item bag space/ 20 item bag space on CrysAudio
+ - 20 item bag space/ 50 item bag space on NonCrysAudio (Not Updated Branch)
  - Auto HM use (eg: surf, just touch the water and say YES)
  - Deletable HM's - Sort Items in BAG
 - OAK Battle post game - Message when PC is full